lyngon/redgrease/docs/source/intro.rst

 .. glossary::

     Gear Function
-        Gear Function, written as two separate words, refer to any valid `Gear function, as defined in the Redis Gears Documentation <https://oss.redislabs.com/redisgears/master/functions.html>`_, regardless if it was constructed as a pure string, loaded from a file, or programattially built using RedGrease's ``GearFunction`` constuctors.
+        Gear Function, written as two separate words, refer to any valid `Gear function, as defined in the Redis Gears Documentation <https://oss.redislabs.com/redisgears/master/functions.html>`_, regardless if it was constructed as a pure string, loaded from a file, or programmatically built using RedGrease's ``GearFunction`` constructors.

     GearFunction
         GearFunction, written as one word, refers specifically to RedGrease objects of type ``redgrease.GearFunction``.

-        These are constucted programmatically using either ``redgrease.GearsBuilder``, any of the Reader clases such as ``redgrease.KeysReader``, ``redgrease.StreamReader``, ``redgrease.CommandReader`` etc, or function decorators such as ``redgrease.trigger`` and so on.
+        These are constructed programmatically using either ``redgrease.GearsBuilder``, any of the Reader classes such as ``redgrease.KeysReader``, ``redgrease.StreamReader``, ``redgrease.CommandReader`` etc, or function decorators such as ``redgrease.trigger`` and so on.

         It does **not** refer to Gear Functions that are loaded from strings, either explicitly or from files.